Want to know more about a particular problem or solution to that problem?

 Prevention of Infection

-The passage of bacteria through surgical drapes to announce a development in the measurement of how drapes control bacteria and an invention for the reduction of risk of cross infection in surgery that will make a New method of assessing penetration of bacteria through drapesdifference.
+to announce a development in the measurement of how drapes control bacteria and an invention for the reduction of risk of cross infection in surgery that will make a difference.

 There are many things a surgeon and his theatre team can do to reduce the risk of infection to below 1% like care when scrubbing to prevent bacterial contamination of surgical gloves.